Cultural experiences on the Limestone Coast prove that this South Australian region has more to offer than just its geological wonders.

 Celebrate the Coast’s culture at local festivals

 Attention, Australian jazz fans!
 If you come to the Limestone Coast during May, don’t miss out on the popular Generations in Jazz festival.
-Every year, thousands of spectators and performers travel to Mount Gambier to be a part of this popular musical event that has made itself a name both locally and internationally.
+Every year, thousands of spectators and performers travel to Mount Gambier to participate in this popular musical event that has made itself a name both locally and internationally.
 See your favourite jazz artists live, attend workshops with other students or even take part in competitions.

 But most importantly it shows one thing: The Limestone Coast is not only a destination for outdoor enthusiasts, but has also transformed into one of South Australia’s most vibrant cultural hubs.